arjit06/DL-Assignments/README.md

 ## Assignment 1
 Implemented a Feed-Forward neural network architecture using torh.nn.Linear featuring four hidden layers, each comprising minimum 32 neurons (excluding input and output layers) on the MNIST Dataset.
 Trained the model  with ReLU and Signmoid activation functions.
 Employed the Cross-Entropy loss function and Stochastic Gradient Descent (SGD) optimizer with default parameters, setting the learning rate to 0.0003 and achieved an accuracy of ~90% <br>
 After that Implemented everything defined above completely from scratch.
 Also implemented the back-propagation algorithm from scratch using only PyTorch tensor operations.
-Used advanced Regularization techniques like Gradient clipping to boost the accuracy of the from-scratch version and make it comparable to the inbuilt version.<br><br>
+Used advanced Regularization techniques like Gradient clipping to boost the accuracy of the from-scratch version and make it comparable to the inbuilt version.<br><br><br>